 If you do not have anything unique and of quality or value to offer, you'll never push those who already hold these positions out of your way.
 May the best, most determined marketer win.

 Adding new information to your site on an aggressive basis.

 Daily or weekly – make a schedule and stick to it.
 Resources, white papers, “how-tos.”
 Even commentary based on your experience will not only add value but will naturally work wonders as keyword-targeted pages.

 Let your sparkling personality show through.
 That's what will set you apart.
 There is only one you!

 Then, plan on having lots of patience.
 Lots.

 Wrap your head around doing what it takes to make your site the best it can be.
 Whatever that takes.

-There are no short cuts or trickery for fast top 5, 10, top page organic results.
-If someone tells you otherwise, they are trying to use what you don’t know to get into your pocketbook.
+There are no shortcuts or trickery for fast top 5, 10, top page organic results.
+If someone tells you otherwise, that is their attempt to use what you don't know to get into your pocketbook.

-The good news is that if you make a commitment to continually build your site, and more importantly build your brand, to be exactly what your target market is looking for, you’ll get your rankings.
+The good news is that if you commit to continually build your site, and more importantly, build your brand to be exactly what your target market is looking for, you'll get your rankings.